Multiorbital character of the density wave in trilayer nickelate superconductors: Results

-A phonon centered at 353.8\,cm$^{-1}$, exhibiting diminishing intensity below $T_\mathrm{DW}$ (Fig.~\ref{fig:2}c,e), is assigned to a $B_g$ mode computed at 349.3\,cm$^{-1}$, involving vibrations of the apical oxygen atoms along with displacements of the Ni atoms in the outer Ni-O planes (Fig.~\ref{fig:2}h).
-The prominent phonon observed around 402.2\,cm$^{-1}$ in Fig.~\ref{fig:2}c corresponds likely to an $A_g$ mode computed at 413.3\,cm$^{-1}$, involving bond stretching vibrations of basal oxygen in the outer Ni-O planes (Fig.~\ref{fig:2}i).
-This vibration pattern is reminiscent of quadrupolar modes in La$_2$CuO$_4$~\cite{Falter2002,Sterling2021}, which, unlike the oxygen breathing modes, are insensitive to the on-site Coulomb repulsion $U_d$ of the Cu 3$d$ orbitals~\cite{Falter2002}.
-Alternatively, the observed phonon might correspond to $A_g$ modes computed at 396.1 or 396.4,cm$^{-1}$, both of which involve quadrupolar bond-stretching vibrations of the basal oxygen atoms in the inner Ni–O plane.
-The phonon near 517.1\,cm$^{-1}$, with emergent intensity below $T_\mathrm{DW}$ in Fig.~\ref{fig:2}d, matches best with a $B_g$ mode computed at 522.7\,cm$^{-1}$, which is characterized by a breathing distortion of the inner oxygen octahedra (Fig.~\ref{fig:2}j).
+The atomic displacement patterns of selected phonon modes are displayed in the Supplemental Material, Fig.~S4~\cite{suppmat}, including a low-energy mode around 130\,cm$^{-1}$ that involves Ni-O bending vibrations in the outer layers of the trilayer unit.
+Notably, this mode was identified as a coherent Raman-active phonon that can be excited by ultrashort laser pulses in Ref.~\cite{Li2025SDW}.
+The prominent phonon observed around 402\,cm$^{-1}$ in Fig.~\ref{fig:2}c corresponds likely to an $A_g$ mode involving bond stretching vibrations of basal oxygen in the outer Ni-O planes.
+This vibration pattern is reminiscent of quadrupolar modes in La$_2$CuO$_4$, which, unlike the oxygen breathing modes, are insensitive to the on-site Coulomb repulsion $U_d$ of the Cu 3$d$ orbitals~\cite{Falter2002}.
+Alternatively, the observed phonon might correspond to $A_g$ modes computed at slightly lower energies that involve quadrupolar bond-stretching vibrations of the basal oxygen atoms in the inner Ni–O plane.
+The phonon that emerges below $T_\mathrm{DW}$ in Fig.~\ref{fig:2}d near 517\,cm$^{-1}$ likely corresponds to a computed $B_g$ mode that is characterized by a breathing distortion of the inner oxygen octahedra.

 In regions of dense phonon clustering in Fig.~\ref{fig:2}b, individual modes are difficult to distinguish, especially between 200 and 325\,cm$^{-1}$ in the parallel polarization channels.
-While a high density of phonon modes in this range is consistent with our calculations (see Supplementary Note 4), the overlap of peaks hinders the unambiguous assignment of individual modes.
+While a high density of phonon modes in this range is consistent with our calculations (see Supplemental Material, Table~S3~\cite{suppmat}), the overlap of peaks hinders the unambiguous assignment of individual modes.